ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

       chronicles Julia's discovery of both these passions, from her first lunchtime glass of wine (the horror!) to the eventual publication of her now-iconic <em>Mastering the Art of French Cooking</em>.

-      <blockquote>"The longer I was in France, the stronger and more ecstatic my
-      feelings for it became.
-I missed my family, of course, and things like certain cosmetics or really good coffee.
-But the U.S. seemed like an increasingly distant and dreamlike place."</blockquote>
     genres:
       - Nonfiction
       - Autobiography > Memoir